axkr/symja_android_library/symja_android_library/doc/lists.md

 {4,9,16,25}
 ```

-The number of elements of a list can be determined with Length:
+The number of elements of a list can be determined with `Length`:
 ```
 >> Length(mylist)
 4